Scale invariance vs conformal invariance: Holography

 We assume that the potential $V(A_MA^M)$ for the vector field $A_M$ has a non-trivial extremum (e.g. Mexican hat potential $V(A_MA^M) = \Lambda_0 -m^2 (A_MA^M) + \lambda (A_MA^M)^2$).
 We see that the theory may admit the non-trivial vector condensation solution

 with non-zero $\alpha$, depending on the shape of the potential.
-Note that the violation of the AdS isometry in the matter does not back-react to the metric, so it will keep the AdS metric.
+Note that the violation of the AdS isometry from the matter configuration due to the condensation of $A_M$ does not back-react to the metric, so it will keep the AdS metric.
+Indeed, the contribution from the kinetic term vanishes because $F_{MN}=0$ in the above configuration.
+The contribution from the potential term is proportional to the metric, so it only changes the overall AdS radius.